Do you have hard-copy books out, in or out of print? See this notice from Victoria Strauss of Writer Beware.

 View original post 645 more words

-Filed under Amazon Kindle Direct Publishing, business of writing, Contests, ebooks, Free Books, indie publishing, King of the Roses, Marketing books, Money!, novels, Print on Demand, Self-publishing, Tech tips, V. S. Anderson, Virginia S. Anderson, Writing
+Filed under Amazon Kindle Direct Publishing, business of writing, ebooks publishing and selling, Free Books, indie publishing, King of the Roses, Marketing books, Money issues for writers, Print on Demand for fiction writers, Self-publishing, Tech tips for writers, V. S. Anderson, Virginia S. Anderson, Writing, writing contests, writing novels

 Check out my writer’s interview, now available at Don Massenzio’s site!
 This was a lot of fun to write.

-Filed under blogging, Blood Lies, ebooks, indie publishing, Interviews, King of the Roses, novels, Print on Demand, Publishing, Self-publishing, style, V. S. Anderson, Virginia S. Anderson, Writing
+Filed under blogging, Blood Lies, ebooks publishing and selling, indie publishing, Interviews, King of the Roses, Print on Demand for fiction writers, Publishing, Self-publishing, style for writers, V. S. Anderson, Virginia S. Anderson, Writing, writing novels

 Please check out my Works-in-Progress page and let me know your thoughts.
 Interested in swapping beta-reads?
 Contact me!